 Fry Your Donuts!

 Now it is time to fry your beignets.
-I cannot stress enough how important it is to pay attention while doing this.
+Pay attention while doing this.
 Hot oil makes delicious food but it is also dangerous.
 Don’t let kids or pets run through the kitchen, and don’t walk away from the oil.
-Think of it as a meditative practice – for the duration of your donut cooking time, there is only you, the beignets, and the oil. 🙂
+Think of it as a meditative practice – for the duration of the cooking time, there is only you, the beignets, and the oil. 😉

 Once the oil reaches 345F-350F fry your beignets two or three at a time.
 Gently place each beignet into the oil, quickly removing your hand after the dough has been placed in the pot.
 Do not drop the donuts in the oil from a height or it will splash and get on you.
 Trust me, I learned this the hard way and had oil burn marks on one of my hands for years to make me never forget this lesson!